beardedbrew/shrt.ly/README.md

 **New Functionality**

-We know it's early to talk about new functionality since the app is broken, but if fixed here is what we'd like to see.
+We know it's early to talk about new functionality since the app is broken, but if you have some time after fixing it we'd love to see:

 * Better stack tracking per each link click (ip address, date, browser)
 * A better design (so boring right now)
+* Another fun feature of your choice

 ***